llamaxyz/llama/documentation/PolicyManagement.md

 # Policy Management

-Policies are the core building block of the Llama permissioning system.
+Policies are the building blocks of the Llama permissioning system.
-Without policies, there is no way to create actions, assign new roles, etc.
+They allow users to create actions, assign roles, authorize strategies, and more.
-Essentially, without policies a Llama instance will be bricked.
+Without policies, a Llama instance will be bricked.
-This why policy management is so important, as new policyholders are granted policies and old policies are removed we must be able to assign and revoke policies, roles, and permissions accordingly.
 Policies, roles, and permissions can be granted on instance deployment, but we are going to focus on policy management for active Llama instances in this section.

 Let's dive into the best practices surrounding policy management.